Antarctica cruises

 Antarctica, the Frozen Continent, is a destination for the explorer in each one of us.
 This is an elemental place – where polar winds whip, elephant seals roar, and unexplored glaciers calve into the sea with an almighty crash.
 There is no permanent human population.
 An Antarctica cruise is about as far from the modern world as you can get without falling off the edge.

 Alongside power and mystery, there is great beauty here.
-Icebergs of shimmering blue rise up before you, sculpted by Mother Nature’s artistic genius.
+Icebergs of shimmering blue rise up before you, sculpted by Mother Nature's artistic genius.
 And whilst no humans live here, penguins do.
 Gentoos, Adélies, and chinstraps breed here in vast numbers.
-Meeting them in their natural habitat is a highlight of all our small ship Antarctica cruises.
+Meeting them in their natural habitat is a highlight of all our small ship Antarctica cruises, where you'll share this incredible experience with just 44 fellow guests – ensuring an intimate and personal encounter with one of Earth's last wild frontiers.

 Wildlife